 Grand Camp Officers' Blue and Gold Sash.

 The Chain Collar A chain collar represents the responsibility and authority attached to the high rank of the Grand Knight Commander of the GUOKGH.
 It consists of two parts; the chain and the badge and has its origins in the livery collars of the Middle Ages and it reminds us of the oath of loyalty to the Crown and Constitution and duty to the Order.
 The chain which dates to before 1900, is made up of 20 linked pieces each having its own special significance: At the centre is a knight above a sword and axe.
 These are the symbols of his status and readiness for duty.
 The sword symbolises the dual concepts of life and death whist the axe is a symbol of readiness for battle or for work.
-At either side of the knight there is a silver star bearing the initials KGH and these are bordered by the death’s head, a symbol of the KGH and which reminds us of our own mortality.
+At either side of the knight there is a silver shield bearing the initials KGH and these are bordered by the death’s head, a symbol of the KGH and which reminds us of our own mortality.
 The skull is surrounded by a garter bearing the motto “Nemo Mortalium Omnibus Horis Sapit” which from our origins within the RAOB and attributed to philosopher Desiderus Erasmus (1467-1536) means “no man can be at all times wise”.
 Next is a key symbol of the KGH, the horn of truth and power, dominion and glory.
 The acorns represent unlimited potential and oak leaves represent longevity, strength, endurance, power, justice and honesty.
 The hands of friendship remind us of the goodwill we show to others and our willingness to share what we have with those in need.
 The ouroborus or self-eating snake, is a sign of eternity, self-reliance and unity.
 Seen here with coiled rope it signifies enlightenment and tells the story of ignorance and reality when a man who in the darkness mistook the rope for a snake and ran away but in the light of day he saw the rope for what it truly was.
 The Badge, taken from the regalia of No 14 T A McCullagh Encampment (Bishop Auckland) inaugurated 25 January 1895 depicts the hands of friendship above the shield which is quartered, depicting in the first and fourth quarters the three passant guardant lions of England, Normandy and Aquitaine, in the second, the rampant lion of Scotland, and in the third, Azure, the Harp stringed Argent for Ireland.
 The motto of the Order is shown below the shield: “Rege, Lege et Grege” which translates from Latin as meaning “For The King, The Law and the Country”.

 AKC Ian Glasper OM GKC wearing the recently re-mounted chain collar